ValentynSobeiko/SQL-Data-Warehouse-Project/README.md

 # SQL Data Warehouse and Analytics Project

-This repository presents a complete end-to-end solution that I designed and implemented — from ingesting raw data and building a structured Data Warehouse, to developing SQL-based analytical reports.
+This repository presents a complete end-to-end solution that I implemented — from ingesting raw data and building a structured Data Warehouse, to developing SQL-based analytical reports.
 The project follows industry best practices in data engineering, data modeling, and data analytics.

 ---